|Image Source, Source 1, Source 2, Source 3, Please Make Season 5 Great!|

 Even though David S. Goyer and Justin Marks aren't the best screenwriters in the room, I'd have to give them effort for at least making something that was really ahead of its time.
 Back then, nobody cared about the bad guys, and now they're more than just thorns behind heroes' backs.
 Hopefully they can save the script by integrating some of it into Arrow's Season 5.
 Besides, they need fresh new ideas, given that Seasons 3 and 4 have been lackluster.
 How about you, would you have enjoyed Green Arrow: Escape From Super Max in the big screen?
 Let us know in the comments!
 Also, please enjoy Arrow and Deathstroke's, played by Manu Bennett, battle at Season 2's finale, Unthinkable!

-DISCLAIMER: Green Arrow and all related elements are properties of DC Comics, with the film Green Arrow: Escape From Super Max's Script and Story Ideas are properties of Warner Bros.
+DISCLAIMER: Green Arrow and all related elements are properties of DC Comics, with the character of the Green Arrow originally created by Mort Weisinger and George Papp, the film Green Arrow: Escape From Super Max's Script and Story Ideas are properties of Warner Bros.
 Studios.
 This post is strictly for entertainment and informational purposes only, and is under the "fair use" category.
 No copyright infringement intended.